trafkin/aws-policy-manager/Readme.md

  3.Replace a policy
 ```

-* **Option 1** will only list and display all existing roles, groups and users from the AWS linked account, if the policy has no entities, it will return empty.
+* **Option 1** will only list and display all existing roles, groups and users from the AWS linked account, if the policy has no entities, it will return a message of no resources found .

 ```
 Resources with "arn:aws:iam::aws:policy/examplePolicy" attached: